-2.3 Emulsion Preparation
+2.1.2 Emulsion Preparation

 In the laboratory, the ratio of water-in-oil emulsion (50-50) vol. % was prepared.
 Emulsions were in 500 ml graduated beakers, with ranges by volume of water and oil phase.
-The prepared emulsion was checked whether (W/O or O/W) using test tube method and only W/O emulsion was selected for further steps.
+The prepared emulsion was checked whether (W /O or O/W) using test tube method and only W /O emulsion was selected for further steps.
 For emulsion preparation the stabilizing agent (surfactant) was used Span 80 with concentration 0.5 vol. %.
 To prepare W/O emulsions the emulsifier was dissolved into the continuous phase (crude oil) and vigorously sheared for 3 minutes.
-Then the dispersed phase (water) was added slowly to the oil phase while mixing with standard three blade propeller and sheared for 4 minutes with mixing speed of 1000 rpm at temperature of 28-30° C. Figure 2 shows the steps for preparing (W/O) emulsion.
+Then the dispersed phase (water) was added slowly to the oil phase while mixing in a standerd three blade propeller and sheared for 4 minutes with mixing speed of 1000 rpm speed at temperature 28-30°C. Figure 2 show the steps for preparing (W/O) emulsion.